mahfuztbt/mahfuztbt.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Master's degree in Computer Science and Technology at Xi'an Jiaotong University, under the supervision of [Prof. Dr. Li Bo](https://gr.xjtu.edu.cn/web/boblee/2).
-My academic focus centers on Artificial Intelligence, Machine Learning, Deep Learning, and Natural Language Processing.
+I am currently pursuing a **Master's** degree in Computer Science and Technology at Xi'an Jiaotong University, under the supervision of [Prof. Dr. Li Bo](https://gr.xjtu.edu.cn/web/boblee/2), where I am doing research on Precipitation Nowcasting.
+My academic focus centers on Artificial Intelligence and Deep Learning.
 I previously earned my Bachelor's degree in Software Engineering from Yunnan University, where I was mentored by  [Prof. Dr. Xie Cheng](http://www.sei.ynu.edu.cn/info/1023/1166.htm).<br/>

-My academic work has been driven by a passion for pushing the boundaries of AI and its applications.
-From exploring Recommender Systems to working on NLP projects, I have consistently sought to contribute to advancements in the field.
-My interest in NLP has also led me to dive deep into the evolution of language models and their applications in real-world scenarios.<br/>

-Beginning in September 2025, I will be pursuing a 'PhD in Intelligent Robotics' under the supervision of [Professor Zhang Xiaodong](https://gr.xjtu.edu.cn/en/web/amct).
+Beginning in September 2025, I will be pursuing a **PhD in Intelligent Robotics** under the supervision of [Professor Zhang Xiaodong](https://gr.xjtu.edu.cn/en/web/amct).